UCSolarCarTeam/SolarCar-Startup-Routine/README.md

 ## Running

-Run as ./domovoi.py -p or ./domovoi.py --primary
+Run as ./domovoi.py primary or ./domovoi.py secondary

-This will open Domovoi in primary pi mode, which will attempt to open a process file named "primary.txt".
+This will open Domovoi in either primary or secondary pi mode.
-Running the program without arguments will open Domovoi in secondary pi mode, which will attempt to open a process file named "secondary.txt"
+Secondary mode will attempt to open a process file called "display.txt" Primary mode will first attempt to ping the secondary pi, if sucessful it will open "display.txt", otherwise it will open "race.txt"

 A process file is a text file formatted as the following: